aczura2024/SQL_Project_Data_Job_Analysis/README.md

 # Background
 The data I used contained information on thousands of job postings in data-related roles.
 This was obtained from the course by Luke Barousse (https://drive.google.com/drive/folders/1moeWYoUtUklJO6NJdWo9OV8zWjRn0rjN)

-To understand more about the data analytcs job market, such as the top-paying jobs, most in-demand skills,  I used this data to conduct various relevant queries.
+To understand more about the data analytcs job market in Canada, such as the top-paying jobs, most in-demand skills,  I used this data to conduct various relevant queries.

 The main questions governing this analysis were: